THE DAYCARE (OR PRESCHOOL) HANDOFF:

 When talking with your daycare provider, it's important to try to understand things from their perspective.
 They may be wary of potty training issues because they’ve previously had parents try to foist untrained children on them (to avoid diaper changing fees), parents who are over-optimistic about the level of training their children have attained or even parents who unreasonably expect the daycare to handle potty training for them as part of an uncompensated service.
 For the best chance of obtaining your daycare's assistance, be agreeable when broaching the topic and make clear that you are not one of the “difficult” cases (i.e. that you will be training at home first, will take ownership of the potty training process—although you'll need their assistance—and will make sure your child has all the necessary equipment).

-Finish up the conversation by trying to identifying a caregiver who will be "the point person" while your child is potty training (we'd recommend choosing a caregiver who seems particularly fond of your child—there is almost always one—or who just seems generally nice).
-Make sure to discuss with that caregiver how he or she wants your child to indicate its time to "go" and the "potty words" they prefer to use.
+Finish up the conversation by trying to identify a caregiver who will be "the point person" while your child is potty training (we'd recommend choosing a caregiver who seems particularly fond of your child—there is almost always one—or who just seems generally nice).
+Make sure to discuss with that caregiver how he or she wants your child to indicate it's time to "go" and the "potty words" they prefer to use.
 If you haven't previously, ask about your child's general daycare routine (e.g. snacks, naps, lunch) and make sure to checkout the daycare’s bathroom facilities to get a feel for the toilet equipment your child will be using.

 Should I Let Daycare Drive My Training Approach At Home?

 In short, NO. It'd be easy for us to recommend that you simply follow your daycare's potty training approach, but this isn't a realistic solution if your daycare won't help much or has outdated notions on how to potty train.
-Furthermore, our research shows that some potty training methods are much more effective than others (you can read all about different potty training methods and why we think some are better than others here) and there's no reason you and your child shouldn't be able to take advantage of these.
+Furthermore, research shows that some potty training methods are more effective than others (you can read all about different potty training methods and why we think some are better than others here) and there's no reason you and your child shouldn't be able to take advantage of these.

 #2For STEP #2, prepare your child for the handoff WHILE you potty train.
 The goal is to incorporate (to the extent possible) the potty training procedures that will be used at daycare to maintain C-O-N-S-I-S-T-E-N-C-Y and make the transition as smooth as possible.